Fehlandt Lentini: Return to Long Island Ducks (2015-2017)

-For the 2017 season, Lentini batted .234 with three home runs and 15 runs batted in with 28 steals in 69 games played.
+In the 2017 season, Lentini was inserted as the starting right fielder and remained so for the first half of the season but was unable to repeat last years success and struggled batting .234 with three home runs and 15 runs batted in with 28 steals in 69 games played before being benched for younger players.
+Accustomed to starting and playing everyday, Lentini immediately demanded a trade or release in order find a starting job elsewhere.
+The Ducks refused and instead placed him on the teams inactive list.
+Lentini then went to the ballpark before the Ducks next home game and handed out fliers to fans asking them to demand his release.
+This resulted in his immediate suspension from the Ducks and the Atlantic League.
+He has not played professionally in any league since.

 Foreign Leagues

 Lentini spent five seasons playing in the Mexican League, Puerto Rican Winter League and Venezuelan Winter League.
 Over 107 games in the combined three leagues, Lentini batted .279 with 51 runs batted in, 59 runs scored, 26 doubles, 10 triples, four home runs and 16 stolen bases.

 Career milestones

 Over 17 professional seasons, Lentini had 2,111 hits, 486 doubles, 97 triples, 134 home runs and 916 runs batted in.
 In 1,713 career games played, Lentini held a .303 average and had 576 stolen bases with a career stolen base percentage of 84.2%.

 Coaching

 From 2018 to 2021, Lentini was the hitting and bench coach for the Medicine Hat Mavericks of the Western Canadian Baseball League.

 Personal life

 Lentini was born on August 12, 1977, in Santa Rosa, California.
 He has stated that he enjoys hiking and mountain biking.
 Lentini has his own rap album.